-The way in which VAT is charged on construction services changed in March 2021, as a result of new anti-fraud rules introduced by HMRC.
-Sage 50cloud Accounts includes new features to deal with these changes, such as new tax codes to use.
+The VAT charge on construction services changed in March 2021, as a result of new anti-fraud rules introduced by HMRC.
+Sage 50 Accounts includes features to deal with these changes, such as new tax codes to use.
 Let's take a look at them now.

-Two tax codes have been introduced in Sage 50cloud Accounts v26 and above:
+We introduced two tax codes in Sage 50 Accounts v26 and above:

 - T21 - where CIS Reverse Charge Standard Rate applies.